vrajhm/CalCircle/README.md

 Hello Everyone

-## Hope you have and amazing rest of your day!!
+## Hope you have an amazing rest of your day!!